mostalive/masspairing/README.md

 ## TDD as if you meant it

 This is a favourite exercise, [devised by Keith Braithwaite](http://cumulative-hypotheses.org/2011/08/30/tdd-as-if-you-meant-it/) to take even smaller baby steps in programming.
 I have not dared test it with people who have not done TDD before, it might not be suitable, in that case you might decide to approach tic-tac-toe another way.
+For functional programmers, replace '_method_ with _function_ and _class_ with _module_ and _record_ in the instructions below..

 We've modified Keiths' description a tiny bit to make it fit in the time.
 I recommend you read [his description, analysis and others' experiences](http://cumulative-hypotheses.org/2011/08/30/tdd-as-if-you-meant-it/) afterwards.
 The original suggests first to write tic-tac-toe how you would work normally, and then do it following the _TDD as if you meant it_ rules.
 We're going to dive straight in and do it with the _TDD as if you meant it_ rules: